Ahtat204/Ahtat204/README.md

 ## Hi there! 👋

-I'm Lahcen, a passionate software developer and AI engineering student with a strong foundation in physics and advanced math.
+I'm Lahcen, a passionate software engineer and AI engineering student with a strong foundation in physics and advanced math.
 I build Android apps, games, and scalable web apps — and I love learning how everything works under the hood!

 ## About Me